MenuButton

 set_caption(...)Set the new caption for a menu button.
 If the string provided contains the special character &, this method also sets the hotkey associated with a control.
 If the string provided does not contain the & character, this method will clear the current hotkey (if any).

-Example: menu_button.set_caption("&File") - this will set the caption of the menu button cu File and the hotket to Alt+F
+Example: menu_button.set_caption("&File") — this sets the caption of the menu button to File and the hotkey to Alt+F.

 caption()Returns the current caption of a menu button